-- The maximum period of grant funding for Drug Development projects is 3 years. - The maximum allowable direct cost for Drug Development Grants is \$1,000,000 AUD.
-FightMND does not provide funding for Institutional indirect, overhead or oncosts.
-Salary oncosts are acceptable if itemised (e.g. superannuation, payroll tax, work cover). - More cost-effective studies that do not request the full available funding amount are encouraged. - The applicant may request the entire maximum funding amount for a project that may have a period of performance less than the maximum of 3 years with appropriate justification. - Timelines must be clearly described (Gantt chart format) with clear go/no-go milestones. - Payment structure will be based either: - o On achievement of milestones, which will be finalised jointly with the Investigators and the FightMND Research Team if the project is approved for funding.
-A minimum of 6-monthly progress reports will be required; or - o In six (6)-monthly instalments.
+- The maximum period of grant funding for Drug Development projects is 3 years. - The maximum allowable direct research cost for Drug Development Grants is: - \$550,000 AUD for Stage 1 Drug Development Grants; and - \$1,200,000 AUD for Stage 2 Drug Development Grants. - More cost-effective studies that do not request the full available funding amount are encouraged. - The applicant may request the entire maximum funding amount for a project that may have a period of performance less than the maximum of 3 years with appropriate justification. - Timelines must be clearly described (Gantt chart format) with clear go/no-go milestones. - Payment structure will be based either: - On achievement of milestones, which will be finalised jointly with the Investigators and the FightMND Cure Team if the project is approved for funding.
+A minimum of 6-monthly progress reports will be required; or - In six (6)-monthly instalments.
 The initial sum awarded by FightMND will be for the first six (6) months only.
-Continuity of funding, in six (6)-monthly instalments, will depend on the submission, by the Primary Investigator, of satisfactory progress reports (every 6 months) and an itemised financial report (every 12 months), and their approval by FightMND. - Regardless of the period of funding proposed, the application must not exceed the maximum allowable costs.

-- For Phase I clinical trials, continuity of funding is dependent on milestone achievement.
-Future payment instalments will not be made until the relevant milestone has been achieved. - The research project can commence immediately upon receipt of a signed Grant Agreement, and must commence within 3 months of the agreed commencement date outlined in the executed Grant Agreement. - Travel costs of up to \$5,000 AUD per year to attend and/or present at scientific/technical meetings are allowed within the budget. - Investigators at all academic levels are eligible to submit applications. - The applicant must be the Primary Investigator (PI) and have the lead role in directing the project.
-In addition: - o The level of contribution and role of the PI and other co-Investigators (CIs) must be clearly defined on the application cover sheet; - o The PI may be based internationally; - o A CV must be provided for all Investigators (3 pages max. for each Investigator); and - o Applications involving collaborations with MND researchers within Australia will be looked upon favourably. - Salaries for the PI or co-Investigators will not be supported (unless they are within 7-years of being awarded their PhD).
-Salaries, where justified, will be supported up to a level equivalent to the 'Personnel Support Package 4' outlined by the NHMRC of Australia.
-See https://www.nhmrc.gov.au/funding/manageyour-funding/personnel-and-salary-supportpackages
+Continuity of funding, in six (6)-monthly instalments, will depend on the submission, by the Primary Investigator, of satisfactory progress reports (every 6 months) and an itemised financial report (every 12 months), and their approval by FightMND. - For Phase I clinical trials, continuity of funding is dependent on milestone achievement.
+Future payment instalments will not be made until the relevant milestone has been achieved. - The research project can commence immediately upon receipt of a signed Grant Agreement, and must commence within 3 months of the agreed commencement date outlined in the executed Grant Agreement.

-- Capital equipment, depreciation, or maintenance of equipment will not be funded by FightMND Drug Development Grants. - Cash and in-kind co-contributions from applicants will be viewed favourably. - Any other actual or proposed sources of funding to support the project must be disclosed. - FightMND reserves the right of refusal of any project applications that it deems fall outside these criteria. - Successful applicants are encouraged to provide regular information or feedback on their research to be circulated by FightMND for MND patients and carers.
-The Primary Investigator (or co-Investigator(s)) is/are required to present progress of the Drug Development Project at research symposiums annually, and to FightMND donors and supporters at FightMND research symposiums (dates and locations to be confirmed). - It is an expectation of successful applicants that project findings are to be published in appropriate peer-reviewed academic and professional journals with details sent to FightMND.
+- Travel costs of up to \$5,000 AUD per year to attend and/or present at scientific/technical meetings are allowed within the budget. - Investigators at all academic levels are eligible to submit applications. - The applicant must be the Primary Investigator (PI) and have the lead role in directing the project.
+In addition: - The level of contribution and role of the PI and other co-Investigators (CIs) must be clearly defined in the application; - The PI may be based internationally; and - Applications involving collaborations with MND researchers within Australia will be looked upon favourably. - Cash and in-kind co-contributions from applicants will be viewed favourably. - Any other actual or proposed sources of funding to support the project must be disclosed. - FightMND reserves the right of refusal of any project applications that it deems fall outside these criteria. - Successful applicants are encouraged to provide regular information or feedback on their research to be circulated by FightMND for MND patients and carers.
+The Primary Investigator (or co-Investigator(s)) is/are required to present progress of the Drug Development Project at research symposiums annually, and to FightMND donors and supporters at FightMND research symposiums. - It is an expectation of successful applicants that project findings are to be published in appropriate peer-reviewed academic and professional journals with details sent to FightMND.
 Costs to enable open access for publications may be included in the budget.